 A Storied Castle

 It must be this grey, cold winter vibe that has me craving the creepiest of adventures.
-While the lonely castle does not disappoint, there’s something inspiring in this structure that has lasted more than century, during much of which it stood empty and neglected.
+While the lonely castle does not disappoint, there’s something inspiring in this structure that has lasted more than a century, during much of which it stood empty and neglected.
 With a new life for the castle on the horizon, I feel lucky to have seen and appreciated it today.

 A Brief History